 January is a time for new beginnings, resetting, and planning ahead.
-If food and nutrition are part of your new year reset, try adding foods instead of removing – just focus on the healthful ones, such as plants.
+If food and nutrition are part of your new year reset, try adding foods instead of removing them – just focus on the healthful ones, such as plants.

 Meatless Mondays are a great way to hold yourself accountable to eating more plants.
 It doesn’t have to be Mondays, any meal or day of the week will work.
 Choose a regular meal that you have most control over – maybe Tuesday lunch or make ahead breakfasts instead.